Mashrafii/String_Calculator/README.md

 # String_Calculator
-String Calculator with Add method which accepts strings in different format.
+String Calculator in with Add method which accepts strings in different format.Implemented it in Python 3.5